SomeoneInParticular/CART/CART/CARTLib/utils/README.md

 * Widgets which interact directly with CART itself in a standardized way

 Both can be re-used within your custom tasks as you see fit, or sub-classed further to extend/revise their behaviour.

+### Success/Error Prompts

+The functions `showSuccessPrompt` and `showErrorPrompt` provide a standardized way to show a success/error message to the user.
+While our example task's mostly use to this provide confirmation that an attempt to save a file was successful (or not), they can be used for any context where you want the user to know something ran successfully (or not).

 ### CARTSegmentationEditorWidget